We help a few kids in Kenya. You can, too!

 The Jirani Project children themselves named the organization with the Kiswahili word “jirani,” which means “neighbor.”

-The Jirani Project is a group of people serving as neighbors to African children; helping them the way that a friend or neighbor would.
+The Jirani Project is a group of people serving as neighbors to Kenyan children; assisting them the way that a friend or neighbor would.

 Board of directors